cloudaware/compliance-policies/ce/ca/azure/virtual-machine/privileged-virtual-machine-access-mfa-identity-only/description.md

 ## Impact

-this recommendation requires an Azure AD P2 License to implement.
+This recommendation requires an Azure AD P2 License to implement.

 Ensure that identities that are provisioned to a virtual machine utilizes an RBAC/ABAC group and is allocated a role using Azure PIM, and the Role settings require MFA or use another PAM solution (like CyberArk) for accessing Virtual Machines.